 The simple name of this museum generates intrigue and mystery.
 What is behind the doors does not disappoint.

 The International Spy Museum is a treasure box of activities, workshops, and experiences for adults and youth alike.
-With a focus on the work of undercover agents, the International Spy Museum is a stop on your D.C. trip, and you will not want to miss.
+With a focus on the work of undercover agents, the International Spy Museum is a stop on your D.C. trip, and you will not want to miss it.

 We’ve handpicked some of our Nation’s museums that are worth your time to adventure to with your kids.

-The MoPop, or Museum of Pop Culture, in Seattle, Washington takes the cake on exploring modern pop culture in a fun and interactive way.
+The MoPop, or Museum of Pop Culture, in Seattle, Washington, takes the cake on exploring the modern pop culture in a fun and interactive way.

 At MoPop, your kids can find exhibits on everything from Minecraft to Nirvana.
 With a guitar gallery, featuring guitars from some of pop music’s ultimate stars, the MoPop is sure to ignite the inner fangirl or fanboy in every child that visits.